-Your little one might already be 1/2-inch long, or 11 to 14 millimeters.
+Your little one might already be half an inch long, or 11 to 14 millimeters.
 They grow up so fast, right?

 By now, your baby looks more and more like the newborn you’ll bring home from the hospital.
 Its body has sprouted tiny arms and legs, fingers and toes, bones, and muscles.
-Its unique facial features continue to develop along with all the inner workings and organs.
+Its unique facial features continue to develop along with all of its inner workings and organs.

-Though you can’t feel it yet, your little one is also constantly moving and shaking.
+Though you can’t feel it yet, your little one is also constantly moving.

 At eight weeks pregnant, you may be experiencing the following symptoms:

 - frequent urination